SteffanSingh/SteffanSingh/README.md

 **`Software Programmer | Backend Developer`**

 <p>Hello! 👋 I'm a Backend Developer with a creative and positive outlook.
-I completed Software Engineering from MASTERSCHOOL.
+I have completed Software Engineering from MASTERSCHOOL.
 I bring a blend of progressive thinking and artistic passion to my professional work.</p>

 <p>I am skilled in Python, Flask, JavaScript, HTML/CSS, and SQL, and I'm currently expanding my knowledge by learning Java for backend development.
 I'm eager to advance my career as a backend developer and continuously enhance my skills while on the job.</p>